z-shell/any-gem/docs/README.md

 [ZI](https://github.com/z-shell/zi) can use a `package.json`
 (similar in construct to the one used in `npm` packages) to automatically:

 - get the plugin's Git repository OR release-package URL,
 - get the list of the recommended ices for the plugin,
   - there can be multiple lists of ices,
   - the ice lists are stored in _profiles_; there's at least one profile, _default_,
-    -   the ices can be selectively overriden.
+  - the ices can be selectively overridden.

-# The `any-gem` Package
+## The `any-gem` Package

 This package is special – it is designed for easy installing of any Ruby Gems locally inside the plugin directory, exposing their binaries via _shims_ (i.e.: forwarder scripts) created automatically by [Bin-Gem-Node](https://github.com/z-shell/z-a-bin-gem-node) annex.